-Question 1: Has the speaker previously been prevented from speaking at ACM or another college or University or previously known to express views that could place at risk public order and safety, or represent a breach of law.
+Question 1: Has the speaker previously been prevented from speaking at ACM or another college or University or previously known to express views that could place at risk public order and safety, or represent a breach of law and breach of the External Speaker Code of Conduct.

-Question 2: Does the proposed title or theme of the event present a potential risk that views/opinions expressed by speakers may place at risk public order and safety, or represent a breach of law.
+Question 2: Does the proposed title or theme of the event present a potential risk that views/opinions expressed by speakers may place at risk public order and safety, or represent a breach of law and breach of the External Speaker Code of Conduct.

-Question 3: Is the proposed speaker/theme likely to attract attendance from individuals/groups that have previously been known to express views that may place at risk public order and safety, or represent a breach of law.
+Question 3: Is the proposed speaker/theme likely to attract attendance from individuals/groups that have previously been known to express views that may place at risk public order and safety, or represent a breach of law and breach of the External Speaker Code of Conduct.